 - Contributing many resources and book recommendations for parents and teachers

-- Developing CALA’s Yearly Action Plan, which is outlined in the meeting minutes archive
+- Developing Yearly Action Plans for CALA, which are outlined in the meeting minutes archive

 - Contributing to the development of the Cambridge Public Schools’ new Academic Challenge Policy and Academic Challenge Plan for the middle grades